ksnyder2452/cast/README.md

    * Inbound files will be saved in \File_Storage_Service\temp\inbound_queue\client_service_UUID\
    * Client folders will be Zipped prior to sending
 * Both Scheduler Service and the Health Service can take a few seconds to shutdown properly.
 Please be patient
+* The API call updateFrameworkFunctionality() will register your application instance with the CAST Server.
+Once this call occurs you will see the instance on the Execution UI and will be able to reference it through our REST Listener